Japh/wp-butler/readme.txt

 1. Upload the 'wp-butler' folder to the '/wp-content/plugins/' directory
 1. Activate the WP Butler plugin through the 'Plugins' menu in WordPress
-1. Add the WP Butler widget to your dashboard.
+1. Press shift+alt+b on any admin page to launch WP Butler.
-1. Work Smarter and Faster
+1. Work Smarter and Faster!

 == Frequently Asked Questions ==